Algebraicity of the Metric Tangent Cones and Equivariant K-stability: Preliminaries

 \begin{defn}[Log Fano cone singularity] Let $(X, D)$ be an affine pair with a good $T$ action.
-Assume $(X,D)$ is a normal pair with klt singularities.
-Then for any $\xi\in \ft^+_\bR$, we call the triple $(X,D,\xi)$ a {\it log Fano cone} structure that is polarized by $\xi$.
-We will denote by $\la \xi\ra$ the sub-torus generated of $T$ generated by $\xi$.
-If $\la \xi\ra\cong \bC^*$ which is equivalent to $\xi$ is a multiple of a vector in $\ft^+_{\bQ}$, then we call $(X, D, \xi)$ to be quasi-regular.
+Assume $(X,D)$ is normal with klt singularities.
+Then for any $\xi\in {N_\bR^+}$, we call the triple $(X,D,\xi)$ a {\it log Fano cone} structure that is polarized by $\xi$.
+If $\la \xi\ra\cong \bC^*$ which is equivalent to saying that $\xi$ is a multiple of a vector in ${N_\bQ^+}$, then we call $(X, D, \xi)$ quasi-regular.
 Otherwise, we call it irregular. \end{defn}